The Monitor

 A list of user segments for an app.

 Lastly, to test your hypotheses based on insights from the rest of Product Analytics, you can use User Retention to track user stickiness over time.
-Let’s say that, based on the insights you’ve gleaned from the Analytics and User Segments sections, you identify a sharp decrease in the number of purchases that German users made in your app.
+Let’s say that, based on the insights you’ve gleaned from the Analytics and User Segments features, you identify a sharp decrease in the number of purchases that German users made in your app.
 After viewing a session recording for a user in Germany, you realize that there’s a bug in how the translated text is appearing to these users, causing your UI to look odd to them.
 After fixing the bug, you check User Retention to find the percentage of German users returning to your app, confirming this was indeed the problem.
 When looking at cohort return rates before and after the bug fix, you see a sharp increase in long-term retention among German users.

 Start exploring Product Analytics today